IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 #### Step 4: Move on with [Verify Access to Kubernetes on the IBM Cloud](./1-prereqs.md#verify-access-to-kubernetes-on-the-ibm-cloud)

-### Tools - Option 3: Install Tools on your Notebook
+### Tools - Option 3 (prefered for developers with Mac or Linux): Install Tools on your Notebook

 This approach works only for Mac and Linux (see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/) for more).
+Here you install all tool on you machine.
+This is the most time-consuming option, if you have to install all the tools.

 #### Step 1: Install the following tools: